rchakode/realopinsight/doc/sphinx/source/adminguide/configuration.rst

 Prerequisites
 -------------

-As introduced in the `Concepts Guide`_, RealOpInsight uses different approaches to retrieve data from the underlying monitoring servers (a.k.a monitoring sources):
+As introduced in the :doc:`concepts guide <../overview/concepts>`, RealOpInsight uses different approaches to retrieve data from the underlying monitoring servers, also called monitoring sources:

-+ For Zabbix and Zenoss, it relies on their native RPC APIs: `JSON- RPC`_ for Zabbix and `JSON API`_ for Zenoss.
++ For Zabbix and Zenoss, it relies on their native RPC APIs: `JSON-RPC`_ for Zabbix and `JSON API`_ for Zenoss.
-+ To retrieve data from Nagios, Shinken, Icinga, Groundwork, op5, Centreon and other Nagios-derived systems that do not enable native APIs, it relies either on a `specific daemon`_ (ngrt4nd) on the monitoring server, or on Livestatus (MKLivestatus or Shinken Livestatus).
++ To retrieve data from Nagios, Shinken, Icinga, Groundwork, op5, Centreon and other Nagios-derived systems that do not enable native APIs, it relies either on :doc:`ngrt4nd <../adminguide/installing-ngrt4nd>`, on MKLivestatus [#mkls]_ or on Shinken Livestatus [#shinkenls]_.
   The Livestatus APIs must be enabled over the network.
-See `here`_ or `here`_, respectively, to learn how to do that.
+You can see the :doc:`FAQ <faq>` to learn how to do that.

 Since the version 2.4.0, RealOpInsight can handle monitoring views